U65535F/Moonstone/README.md

 ```

 # Credits
 Special thanks to Nathan ([@snowballlearth](https://github.com/snowballearth), 🇮🇩) for writing base of Moonstone.
 This is the improved version of it.
-The original code is preserved at [this branch](/tree/original).
+The original code is preserved at `original` branch of this repository.